ironeternal/ironeternal.github.io/core/pc.md

 ## Weapons

-Weapons have the following properties
+Weapons may have the following properties:

 - **Light**: 4/8 damage, light weapons may be thrown
 - **1 Handed**: 8/16 damage
 - **2 Handed**: 10/20 damage, +1 on combat
 - **Bashing**: +weak damage on strong hit, bashing weapons tend to bounce off target but when the land a solid hit they crush and shatter with greater power than other weapons
 - **Piercing**: +1 on combat, piecing weapons are more able to leverage their size for offence and defence increasing their likelihood to wound
-- **Slashing**: +3 damage on hit, glancing hits with slashing weapons result in effective slashes, all hits do slightly more damage than other weapons
+- **Cutting**: +3 damage on hit, glancing hits with cutting weapons result in effective slashes, all hits do slightly more damage than other weapons

 Examples include:
 - Short spear: 8/16, +1 on combat